sebas92091/nisum-test/README.md

 ## Introduction

-API Users is a Spring Boot application that This Spring Boot project implements user CRUD, you can create, list and delete users.
+This Spring Boot project implements API Users CRUD, you can create, list and delete users.
 Persistence is done through an H2 database and has Swagger documentation implemented for easy API exploration and testing.

 ## Prerequisites